-Before we get started, watch this video demo to know what’s in store for you:
+Before we get started, watch this video tutorial to know what’s in store for you:

 Dear First-Name and you need a way to tell Gmail that

 First-Name is a variable field.
 This can be done by replacing

 First-Name in the message with

 $%First-Name% as shown in the following screenshot.
 Replace all variable fields that are either in the body or the subject line of your Gmail message (Video).

 You can also include one or more attachments in your Gmail message.
 If you wish to include inline images in the mail, please upload them to a site like imgur.com and then drag and drop them into your Gmail message (see PDF Tutorial) or switch to the premium version.

 Save the draft message in Gmail and then make a copy of this spreadsheet in your Google Drive.
 This sheet has some data here to help you get started.
 You just need to change the column names in the spreadsheet such that they match the various variable fields that you have marked in your Gmail draft message.